RafaelSalguero/react-rxk/readme.md

 # react-rx
-Higher order component to make any component accept RxJS observables as props
+Higher order component to make any component accept RxJS observables and promises as props

 ### Create a component
 ```js